yebh17/InterArrivalTimes_calculator/README.md

 You can use `make clean` for cleaning all the generated files and get back a fresh repo.

-Note: You can use `make help` if wanted to check all the different commands available.
+You can use `make help` if wanted to check all the different commands available.

+NOTE: This application only runs in linux